andreasaxodIE/StreamAnalyticsProject/README.md

 ## Project Overview

-In this project our group has designed **real-time analytics pipeline** for a synthetic food-delivery platform that is modelled after the famous ordering systems like Uber Eats, Glovo, and Deliveroo.
+In this project, our group has designed a **real-time analytics pipeline** for a synthetic food-delivery platform modelled after popular ordering systems such as Uber Eats, Glovo, and Deliveroo.

 We have implemented this platform as a **three-sided marketplace**: